Jalila al-Salman: Arrest

 On 29 March, over two dozen security officers in balaclavas, armed with machine guns and batons, raided al-Salman's house after midnight and arrested her in front of her family, including her three children, while she was wearing her nightdress.
 "They pulled me from my neck, weapons pointed at my head and asked me not to be afraid, because they were police", al-Salman said.
 According to her family, al-Salman was tortured while in prison.
 She reported being verbally and physically abused by security forces who arrested her: "They hit me and called me horrible names.
 Names I can’t bring myself to repeat."

 According to al-Salman, in the first week, she was taken to the Criminal Investigations Directorate (CID) in Adliya, where she was kept in solitary confinement for 10 days, forced to stand for prolonged periods, investigated in harsh conditions and forced to sign papers she was not allowed to read.
 She was also threatened with sexual assault.
 Al-Salman was then transferred to Al Qurain military prison where she remained for two months.
 After that, she was moved to Isa Town female detention center, at which point her family learned her whereabouts.
-They were only allowed few visits, which were "under very strict surveillance".
+They were only allowed a few visits "under very strict surveillance".